arontier/ad3-descs/apps/alphafold2_multistate/docs/en/README.md

 # Description

-MultiState Modeling is a method for predicting protein structure using Jumper J. et al method[1].
+MULTISTATE MODELING is a method for predicting protein structure using Jumper J. et al method[1].
-To generate various structural conformations of protein, Heo, L. and Feig, M. method were used.
+To generate various structural conformations of protein, Heo, L. and Feig, M. method was used.

 # Inputs